Node.js TCP/IP Networking: OS Sockets & Ports

 -> interface transmit queue

-Backpressure from Chapter 3 appears here again.
+-> link-layer frameBackpressure appears here too.
 A Node writable stream can signal that its own queue crossed highWaterMark.
-The kernel socket can also have a send buffer with finite space.
+The kernel socket also has a send buffer with finite space.
 TCP can also apply flow control based on the peer's receive window.
-Those are different pressure points.
-They interact, but they live in different owners.
+These are separate pressure points owned by separate layers.

 Receives move upward through the same owners in reverse.
 A network interface receives a frame.
 The link-layer code extracts the IP packet.
 The IP layer checks destination addressing and protocol.
 TCP or UDP receives the transport unit.
 A matching socket gets data or state.
-The kernel reports readability. libuv sees the readiness.
+The kernel reports readability. libuv sees readiness.
 Node reads bytes and pushes them into a JavaScript stream.

 interface receive